simeononsecurity/simeononsecurity.ch/content/articles/microsoft-security-certification-path/index.en.md

 - **Solution design**: Learn the art of designing solutions that effectively address complex business requirements through the adept application of Microsoft technologies.

-- **Architectural best practices**: Delve into the realm of architectural excellence by understanding and implementing best practices, ensuring your cybersecurity solutions are not only robust but also scalable.
+- **Architectural best practices**: dig into the realm of architectural excellence by understanding and implementing best practices, ensuring your cybersecurity solutions are not only robust but also scalable.

 - **Alignment with business strategy**: Hone the skills needed to seamlessly align your technical solutions with the overarching goals and business strategies of your organization.

-Securing this prestigious certification elevates you to the status of a distinguished cybersecurity architect, equipped to engineer cutting-edge solutions and play a pivotal role in bolstering the cybersecurity defenses and overall success of organizations through innovative and secure designs.
+Securing this prestigious certification elevates you to the status of a distinguished cybersecurity architect, equipped to engineer advanced solutions and play a pivotal role in bolstering the cybersecurity defenses and overall success of organizations through innovative and secure designs.

 ______